PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 The process of creating the edition is quite simple.
 Additionally, in the manifest, we set the attribute `basedOn` to establish inheritance from the light edition.
 We also add a new module called `dependencies` and include the wrapped `lazygit` that we have prepared.
-You can add any other dependencies from nixpkgs by using Haumea's `pkgs` input that we have made available to all Haumea modules in our flake.
+You can add any other dependencies from Nixpkgs by using Haumea's `pkgs` input that we have made available to all Haumea modules in our flake.